What is the Hamburg model?

 - Individual contractual provisions for divorce and inheritance in the partnership agreement to protect the family assets.

-- In addition to the non-tax reasons, there may also be advantages in the area of real estate transfer tax in certain constellations (e.g. sale of shares by a spouse to a new partner).
+- In addition to non-tax reasons, there may also be advantages in the area of real estate transfer tax in certain constellations (e.g. sale of shares by a spouse to a new partner).
 However, greater complexity.
-In addition, from 1 January 2027, potential disadvantages in terms of real estate transfer tax are conceivable (end of the transitional regulation § 24 GrEStG).
+In addition, potential disadvantages in terms of real estate transfer tax are conceivable from 1 January 2027 (end of the transitional provision under section 24 GrEStG).

 Previous tax risk in the event of a gift or inheritance